Tou24601/resume/README.md

 React app in TypeScript with my resume and portfolio.
-Live preview at  https://joannakolakowska.netlify.app/
+Live preview: https://joannakolakowska.netlify.app/